CrunchyPistacho/100DaysOfML/Probablity/Day4_Bayes_Theorem.md

 ## Probability

-Probability is always defined between 0 and 1, the probabiloty of the sample space is always 1 and of the null space always 0.
+Probability is always defined between 0 and 1, the probability of the sample space is always 1 and of the null space always 0.
 For a brief introduction to probability there's a post here:

 https://medium.com/@crunchyML/probability-for-machine-learning-basic-probability-972be946ba53